Management Agreement and Public-Private Partnership – Pilot Scheme

 In 2018, another new MA project was launched at Sha Lo Tung to protect its existing habitats and preserve its natural landscape through restoration and active management.

-The scheme will be publicised regularly at a fixed time every year for open invitation for MA proposals.
+The scheme will be publicised on the CCFS website regularly at fixed times every year for open invitation for MA proposals.

 Public-Private Partnership (PPP) - Pilot Scheme